Universal thermodynamics of an SU($N$) Fermi-Hubbard Model: Introduction

 In recent years, experiments with $^{173}$Yb in OLs have probed the SU($N$) FHM's interesting physics: The Mott insulator state for SU(6) in three dimensions~\cite{Taie2012}, the equation of state for SU(3) and SU(6) in three dimensions~\cite{Hofrichter2016}, nearest-neighbor antiferromagnetic (AFM) correlations in an SU(4) system with a dimerized OL \cite{Ozawa2018}, nearest-neighbor SU(6) AFM correlations in OLs with uniform tunneling matrix elements in one, two, and three dimensions~\cite{Taie2020}, and recently a flavor-selective Mott insulator for SU(3)~\cite{Tusi2021}.
 Furthermore, employing quantum gas microscopy~\cite{Altman2021,Gross2017,Bloch2012,Parsons2016,Mazurenko2017,Koepsell2020,Ji2021} to discriminate finite temperature analogs of the variety of proposed ground states \cite{Hermele2009,Toth2010,Hermele2011,Wang2014,Zhou2014,Nataf2014,Corboz2011,Bauer2012} via direct observation of long-ranged correlations~\cite{Yamamoto2016,Taie2020,Schafer2020,Okuno2020} is expected to reveal a wealth of physics.
 All of these experimental efforts make an understanding of the 2D square lattice thermodynamics urgent.

 In contrast with most previous work that focused on the Heisenberg limit, in this work we study the SU($N$) FHM at finite temperature and for a range of interaction parameters, including far from the Heisenberg limit, a regime that is both interesting and experimentally important.
 We calculate and analyze thermodynamic properties of the model as a function of $N$, the interaction strength $U$, and the temperature $T$.
-We numerically explore the evolution of the energy, number of on-site pairs (or doublons), and kinetic energy, as well as their derivatives in the 2D square lattice SU($N$) FHM at $1/N$ filling, i.e., one particle per site on average.
+We numerically explore the evolution of the energy, number of on-site pairs ~\bibnote{The number of on-site pairs and the double occupancy are equivalent in the SU(2) Fermi-Hubbard model due to Pauli exclusion principle.
+However, for $N>2$ this is not the case.
+The number of on-site pairs $\mathcal{D}$ counts the pairs of particles per site, and is what controls the interaction energy $U \mathcal{D}$, while the double occupancy most naturally refers to the probability of configurations with exactly two particles per site, or to summing probabilities of all configurations with two or more particles per site.
+Either one of these is distinct from the number of on-site pairs $\mathcal{D}$.
+Computing the number of double occupancies thus requires the calculation of density fluctuations, i.e. terms of the order $\langle n^x\rangle$ with $x \in [2,N]$, which are computationally more expensive and experimentally harder to access.}, and kinetic energy, as well as their derivatives in the 2D square lattice SU($N$) FHM at $1/N$ filling, i.e., one particle per site on average.

-Some of the quantities we compute, such as the number of on-site pairs are immediately measurable in experiment, while others such as the kinetic energy and total energy are of fundamental importance and also may also become accessible.
+Some of the quantities we compute, such as the number of on-site pairs are immediately measurable in experiment, while others such as the kinetic energy and total energy are of fundamental importance and may also become accessible.
 For example, Ref.~\cite{Nakamura2019} experimentally determined the energies of a Bose-Hubbard model.
 In that work the kinetic energy was measured by analyzing time-of-flight images and the interaction energy was measured by site-resolved high-resolution spectroscopy.
 These techniques can be also used for the FHM.
 Additionally, in a quantum gas microscope the number of on-site pairs can be spatially resolved by generalizing the technique used in Ref.~\cite{Koepsell2020PRL} to AEAs.
 This would require employing an optical (rather than magnetic) Stern-Gerlach technique to split the different spin flavors into different layers, followed by detection by single-site fluorescence.
+Additionally, access to total density fluctuations in a bilayer quantum gas microscope, as done in Refs.~\cite{Zhou2011,Hartke2020}, provides a route to realize thermometry without the need to comparison with numerical simulations.